-Most trekkers book their climbing adventure through established tour operators who typically offer all-inclusive packages which includes airport transfers, a night in a hotel before and after the trek and all expenses on the mountain (food, porters, guide, tents etc.).
+Most trekkers book their climbing adventure through established tour operators who typically offer all-inclusive packages which include airport transfers, a night in a hotel before and after the trek and all expenses on the mountain (National Park fees, food, porters, guide, tents etc.).

-The cost for these tours varies depending on which route you take and the number of days you choose.
+The cost of a tour varies depending on what type of operator you choose, whether you join an open group or go privately, which route you take and the number of days on the mountain..

 There are seven routes on Kilimanjaro.
-Northern Circuit is the more expensive route as it is the longest on Mount Kilimanjaro.
+Northern Circuit is the most expensive route as it is the longest on Mount Kilimanjaro.
 Trek lengths range from 5 days (cheapest) to 10 days (most expensive).

-Most trekkers need a Tanzanian visa.
+Most trekkers need a visa to enter Tanzania.
 You can either organise a visa with your local Tanzanian embassy or purchase a visa on arrival in Kilimanjaro.
 We suggest getting a visa before you depart as it means you can avoid the queues at Kilimanjaro International Airport.

 Vaccinations and medications

-Most trekkers also need a Yellow Fever vaccination card when entering Tanzania.
+Some trekkers may also need a Yellow Fever vaccination card when entering Tanzania (you only need this if you're travelling from a country that has high Yellow Fever transmission rates - citizens of UK, US, Europe, Canada, Australia and many others don't need a YF vaccination).
 Costs for Yellow Fever vaccinations vary but can be as much as $100.